 Another hour southwest brings you to Mae Salong, a scrap of Chinese culture nestled in the Thai mountains.
 Settled by soldiers fleeing from Communist rule in 1949, it’s a place where you’ll hear the distinctive tones of China’s Yunnanese dialect as well as seeing Chinese TV and food.

 Best time to visit the Golden Triangle, Thailand

 The weather here is significantly cooler than you’ll experience in lower elevations farther south.
 From November to March, you’ll find balmy days and cool nights, as well as clear, sunny skies.
 Slash-and-burn agriculture can cause haze in the air during February and March, and the heat and rains come in April.

-Suggested Golden Triangle itinerary
+Suggested itineraries featuring the Golden Triangle

 This sample itinerary will give you an idea of what is possible when you travel in the Golden Triangle, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.